Dental Accounts

 Class 4* Self employed on profits

-*exemption applies if state retirement age was reached by 06/04/09
+*exemption applies if state retirement age is reached by 6th April 2013

 9%